california Board of Legal Specialization

 - advises the Board of Trustees on establishment of specialty fields and appointment of advisory commissions;

-CBLS tries to achieve a balanced representation of geographic and certified speciality areas (based on the size of the speciality), and also looks for experience in areas such as education, examination development, public relations.
-Non-lawyer applicants are selected when their experience will contribute to the program's goals, particularly in the areas of outreach and/or strategic planning.
+CBLS tries to achieve a balanced representation of geographic and certified specialty areas, and also looks for experience in areas such as education, examination development, public relations.
+Non-lawyer applicants are selected when their experience will contribute to the program's goals, particularly in the areas of outreach strategic planning, or the development of new specialties.